As a fitness guy of over 10 years, I can say that I know my way around supplements, including soy protein powders.

 That's a small but significant boost for heart health.

 Choosing organic soy protein powder can dodge the risks of estrogen-like herbicides.
 And here's a pro tip: ferment your soy.

 Fermentation nixes the harmful stuff, making soy both safe and healthy.
 It's a trick used by some of the world's healthiest, longest-living folks in Asia.

 Other evidence has shown that eating fermented soy can:

 - Prevent the development of dementia

-Therefore, there is little to no risk for men and women to eat moderate amounts of soy protein isolate as part of a healthy, balanced diet.
+So, eating moderate amounts of soy protein isolate is pretty safe for both men and women, as part of a balanced diet.